MonkeyNi/tracker/readme.md

 ### Default Setting
 1. Detection threshold: 0.1
 2. Ground truth threshold: 0.3
-3. Tracked IoU threshold: 0.3
+3. Tracked IoU threshold: 0.1
-4. Tracked only (no detection) IoU threshold: 0.6
+4. Tracked only (no detection) IoU threshold: 0.1
-5. Cosine similarity threshold: 0.9
+5. Cosine similarity threshold: 0.95
 6. Tracker age: 3

 ### Key points:<br>
 1. The workflow is based on SORT;<br>
-2. Tracking algorithm is from openCV API, default is 'medianflow';<br>
+2. Tracking algorithm is from openCV API, default is 'KCF';<br>
 3. Data association algorithm is Hungarian algorithm (which can be further replaced by more advanced algorithm, e.g. KM or feature releated algorithm);<br>

 ### Dependency